Profile

 Contributor to the 4th edition of Miller on Contempt (4th edn, 2017), eds C.J.
 Miller and David Perry QC

-Contributor to the 6th edition of Millington and Sutherland Williams on the Proceeds of Crime (forthcoming)
+Contributor to the 6th edition of Millington and Sutherland Williams on the Proceeds of Crime (6th edn, 2023), eds Mark Sutherland Williams and others

 ‘Electorally Challenged: protecting democracy through the creation of a public petitioner,’ winning entry by a GDL student in the Bar Council Law Reform Committee Essay Competition